httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 SEMANTICS}}).
 Second, representation data integrity, which acts on representation data ({{Section 3.2 of SEMANTICS}}).
-This supports more advanced use cases such as validating the integrity of a resource the was reconstructed from parts retrieved using multiple requests or connections.
+This supports more advanced use cases such as validating the integrity of a resource that was reconstructed from parts retrieved using multiple requests or connections.

 This document obsoletes RFC 3230 and therefore the Digest and Want-Digest HTTP